22 Questions to Ask Your Band or DJ

 Would we need to rent any instruments (a piano, for example) or equipment (extra speakers or a stage)?

 What You Want to Know: Find out exactly what equipment they bring, and what you need to rent (or borrow from the venue).
-You'll also want to know if you'll have to hide equipment if it's particularly ugly (with draping, for instance).
-You want your wedding to be look like a beautiful event, not an electronics store.
+You'll also want to know if you'll have to hide equipment if it's particularly unsightly (with draping, for instance).
+You want your wedding to be a beautiful event, not look like an electronics store.

 Do you plan to use lighting or any other special effects?